-If the Plaintiff Series B Award Motions are granted by the Circuit Court in full, no amounts will remain from the Series B Common Fund for distribution to former holders of Series B Preferred Stock.
-Holders of Series B Preferred Stock who participated in the Exchange Offer or whose shares have been redeemed pursuant to the redemption right created by the Series B Proposed Amendment as described below will only receive any amounts from the Series B Common Fund if and to the extent that the Circuit Court determines to reduce the amounts of any attorney's fees and costs, or other monetary awards, requested in the Plaintiff Series B Award Motions, and then only if they held shares of Series B Preferred Stock as of the close of business on the Expiration Date or such other date determined by the Circuit Court.
-Holders of Series B Preferred Stock are not required to participate in the Exchange Offer to receive their pro rata share, if any, from the Series B Common Fund.
+If all Plaintiff B Class Motions are granted by the court in full, no amounts will remain in the escrow account for distribution to holders of Series B Preferred Stock.
+Holders of Series B Preferred Stock who participated in the Exchange Offer or whose shares have been redeemed pursuant to the Special Redemption right will only receive any amounts from this escrow if and to the extent that the court determines to reduce the amount of any attorney's fees and costs, or other monetary awards, sought by plaintiffs.